daviddenton/fintrospect/README.md

 }
 ```

-##### View the generated documentation
+#### View the generated documentation
 The auto-generated documentation lives at the root of the module, so point the Swagger UI at ```http://{host}:8080/library``` to see it.

-#### Client-side
+### Client-side contracts
 Declare the fields to be sent to the client service and then bind them to a remote service.
-This produces a simple function, which can then be called with the bindings for each parameter.
+This produces a simple function, which can
+then be called with the bindings for each parameter.
 ```scala
   val httpClient = Http.newService("localhost:10000")